Andy Martin (author): Academic life

 He has been a lecturer in the department of French at the University of Cambridge since 1990.
 His PhD is from King's College, Cambridge, on the subject of the knowledge of ignorance.
 He has been an associate research fellow at the Rutgers Center for Historical Analysis and a visiting scholar at Columbia University.
-In 2009 he was awarded a fellowship at the Cullman Centre for Scholars and Writers of the New York Public Library.
+In 2009, he was awarded a fellowship at the Cullman Centre for Scholars and Writers of the New York Public Library.

-Martin was interviewed by Cambridge Varsity in the May Week issue no. 699 and described as 'something of a whispered myth amongst his many students'.
+Martin was interviewed by the University of Cambridge Varsity newspaper in the May Week issue no. 699 and described as "something of a whispered myth amongst his many students".